redolfosei/redolfosei/README.md

  <p> ✌️ I am super positive and I always look forward for new adventures in technology.</p>
  <p> 😎 I am a self-trained Web Developer and my journey began at my age of 20! </p>
  <p> 👐 I hate restricting myself to a single domain and I always try to extend my interest in multiple domains.</p>
- <p> ⏱️ I spend most of my time practicing code and learning from new thing on udemy, coursera, theodinproject, codewar, freecodecamp, youtube etc
+ <p> ⏱️ I spend most of my time coding and learning new stuff on udemy, theodinproject, youtube, coursera, codewar, freecodecamp
- <p> 🎮 I love playing video games! </p>
+ <p> 🎮 I love playing video games too!
+FIFA and other adventurous games </p>
- <p> ✈️ I love travel , food and adventure.
-I invest money - I spend it on books and gadgets too! </p>
+ <p> ✈️ I love to travel ,food.
+I invest money and crypto, I spend on books and gadgets! </p>

 ---